msveshnikov/landing-generator-autocode/README.md

 This project is a Landing Page Generator that allows users to create custom landing pages by selecting design types, colors, hero image URLs, and other imagery.
 Users can also provide a brief product description.
-The generator uses the Sonnet 3.5 model to create an `index.html` file, which is then displayed in an iframe and available for download.
+The generator uses the Sonnet 3.5 model to create an lamding page, which is then displayed in an iframe and available for download.
 Users can iteratively improve the generated page with additional instructions until they are satisfied.
-Works fully in browser.

 ## Features